The Waltons: Television film

 Patricia Neal (as Olivia) won a Golden Globe Award for Best Actress - Television Series Drama.
 The movie was also nominated for 3 Emmys: Primetime Emmy Award for Outstanding Lead Actress in a Miniseries or a Movie (Neal), Outstanding Writing Achievement in Drama - Adaptation (Earl Hamner), and Outstanding Directorial Achievement in Drama - A Single Program (Fielder Cook).

 Filming

 The town of Walton's Mountain was built in the rear area of the main lot at Warner Bros.
-Studios, bordering the Los Angeles River, but the mountain itself was part of the Hollywood Hills range opposite Warner studios in Burbank, California, the reverse side of which, and slightly to the east, is Mount Lee and the Hollywood Sign.
-The Waltons house façade was built in the back of the Warner Brothers lot.
-After the series concluded, the set was destroyed.
-For the reunion shows, a replica Waltons' house façade was built on the Here Come the Brides set on the Columbia Ranch studio, now part of the Warner Brothers studios.
-The Waltons' house is still used as scenery at Warner Brothers.
-For example, it served as the Dragonfly Inn on Gilmore Girls.
+Studios, bordering the Los Angeles River, but the mountain itself was part of the Hollywood Hills range opposite Warner studios in Burbank, California.
+The façade of the Waltons house was built in the back of the Warner Brothers lot.
+After the series concluded, the set was destroyed, so, for the reunion shows, another façade was built on the Here Come the Brides set on the Columbia Ranch studio, now part of the Warner Brothers studios.
+As of July 2023, the Waltons Columbia Ranch site has been built over with sound stages.